Serenity Smart Homes | Home Safety and Smart Home Consultancy | Aging in Place, Neurodivergent Households, and Accessible Living

 Setting up a Home Assistant and Loxone integration from scratch is one of those things that looks complicated from the outside and turns out to be refreshingly simple once you know where to look.
 The .Loxone file gives you the UUIDs.
 The rest_command integration handles the HTTP calls.
 Basic auth handles the security.
 Everything stays local.

-If you’re looking at this and thinking “I want this in my home, but I’d rather someone who’s already done it handle the setup” — that’s exactly what a Serenity consultation is for.
-We’ll talk through what you have, what you want it to do, and how to get there without the trial and error.
-Click here to book a smart home consultation to learn more.
+If you’re looking at this and thinking “I want this in my home, but I’d rather have someone who’s already done it talk through the setup with me,” that’s exactly what a Serenity consultation is for.
+Book a free 30-minute discovery call and I’ll listen to what you have, what you want it to do, and how to get there without the trial and error.
+In-person assessments cover South Jersey, Southeastern PA, and Northern Delaware.
+The Remote Safety Snapshot is available anywhere in the world for setups outside that area.

 Ashley Williams